Teen Critically Injured In Farm Accident

 A 19-year-old Florida man was listed in critical condition Sunday night with injuries suffered when the car he was riding in crashed into a parked tractor, pushing both vehicles into the side of a barn in Buffalo Township, Union County.

 Hesley D. Griffis, of Lawtey, Fla., was flown by helicopter to Geisinger Medical Center, Danville, following the accident at 11:18 p.m.
 Saturday.
 Griffis was a passenger in a 2004 Toyota Corolla driven by Cheyenne A. Moll, 19, of Mifflinburg.
 State police at Milton said she lost traction while speeding around a left curve on Baker Hollow Road, causing the car to slide counter-clockwise before leaving the road and striking the large farm tractor with the passenger side of her vehicle.

 Personnel from the Mifflinburg Hose Company had to remove the roof of the car to free the occupants.
 Moll suffered minor injuries and was taken by ambulance to Geisinger, police said.

 She was wearing a seat belt, but Griffis was not, troopers said.
 Moll was cited with not driving at a safe speed.

-If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact Schmidt Kramer Injury Lawyers at 717-888-8888 and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
+If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact a Lancaster personal injury attorney at Schmidt Kramer Injury Lawyers at (888) 476-0807 and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
 Don't wait, call 8 and talk to the local Central Pennsylvania Harrisburg car accident lawyers.